-Colonoscopy is a procedure that lets your doctor look inside your entire large intestine using a colonoscope.
+Colonoscopy is a procedure that lets your HonorHealth doctor look inside your entire large intestine using a colonoscope, a flexible instrument with a camera and light.
 The procedure lets your doctor see inflamed tissue, abnormal growths and ulcers.

 Your doctor may recommend a colonoscopy for a number of reasons:

 - To look for early signs of cancer in the colon and rectum

 - To look for causes of unexplained changes in bowel habits

 - To evaluate symptoms such as abdominal pain, rectal bleeding and weight loss

 You should get your first colonoscopy at 50, unless you have a family history of colorectal cancer.
 The American College of Gastroenterology recommends that African-Americans begin screenings at age 45 because of a higher risk for colon cancer.
 Consult with your doctor about testing at an earlier age if that's the case.

 Because a clean colon gives your gastroenterologist greater visibility, your doctor will give you colonoscopy prep instructions.